 What is API Testing?

-Similar to software testing practices, API testing tests the API for reliability, functionality, and performance.
+Similar to Software Testing practices, API testing tests the API for reliability, functionality, and performance.
 While retaining the same working principle as software testing, it’s somewhat different based on the procedure.
 Instead of using the standard input interface, API testing uses specialized software to send calls to API and analyze its response.
 Compared to GUI testing, which focuses mainly on appearance and validates the presentation aspects of a web application, API testing focuses on validating the inherent business logic, security, and data responses.

-What Are The Types of API Testing?
+Different Types of Software Testing?

 Unit Testing